 At some point most people will stop working and begin to transition into our second act.
 You will have time and freedom of choice to do what you want to.
 Most people look forward to the day when we don’t have to wake up to the alarm clock and go to work anymore.

-Even though the ‘early retirement’ concept has no doubt existed for a long time, we each have a slightly different view of what retirement will be.
+And, we each have a different view of what retirement will be.

 Many just jump at the chance to retire early.
 Age 66 is not necessarily the perfect retirement age for everyone.
-Here are some advantages of delaying retirement to consider before saying goodbye to that steady paycheck:
+Here are some advantages of delaying retirement.
+Consider them before saying goodbye to that steady paycheck:

 More Social Security benefits